We independently review everything we recommend. When you buy through our links, we may earn a commission.

 When we talk about max-cushioned running shoes, there’s only one brand that comes to mind.
 Well, I guess everyone has their own take on max-cushion, but there’s definitely one that stands just a bit higher than the rest.
 That’s right; we’re talking about Hoka.
 The One One is a thing of the past; it’s just Hoka now — kinda like Beyonce or Confucius.

 Our history with the brand goes back almost to the time of Confucius, or at least to the beginnings of the max-cushion era.
 Early models of the Clifton became our marathon and long run go-to’s, especially after we realized you really could have more stack than a Saucony Kinvara had to offer.
-Hoka’s prowess is just as legendary on the trails, with the Speedgoat standing as one of our favorite shoes of all time, even without a carbon plate or super foam.
+Hoka’s prowess is just as legendary on the trails, with the Speedgoat still a top choice for trail runners, even without a carbon plate or super foam.
 The only thing you won’t find on this list is a minimalist shoe — we’re talkin’ all stack, all the time.
 These are the best Hoka running shoes you can buy right now.

 As always, our picks come from our own experiences.
 We get tons of shoes through the door here at Believe in the Run, and our road and trail teams put them all through their paces.
 If we don’t love a shoe, we’ll tell you about it, but you might also find that what doesn’t work for us works perfectly for you.
 We try to take thoughts from our running friends and the community into account, but our own miles carry the most weight.
 Don’t worry; we only recommend shoes that you can currently buy in order to keep you from heading out on a wild goose chase for a shoe from five years ago.